Brilliance BS4: Equipment

 The car has electronically adjustable leather seats, air conditioning and electronic parking assistance.
 Interior plastic is "harsh and cheap" and leather quality "cheap".
 ESC, which has become mainstream for European cars of this class, is not offered.

 Commercial

 A precise date for a European press launch of the BS4 was never announced.

 The car was produced under licence by North Korean automaker Pyeonghwa as the Pyeonghwa Hwiparam II.

 Sales

 In the year it was launched in China, over 30,000 cars were sold.
 In 2013, 2414 cars were sold.

+It was sold in Europe being pulled from the market by the company in 2010, due to a lack of sales which may have been caused by quality issues.